Get the Support You Need

 Otherwise, no one has access to the data unless it has been approved and authorized by the Customer in conjunction with Safehub.

 As part of onboarding, customers are provided with a designated Safehub point-of-contact who will provide authorized users with the training required to navigate the Safehub Platform, including how to understand the Dashboard and notifications.
 Video call-based training can be arranged as needed.
-In addition, self-service resources will become available on the Safehub website.

 In some cases, it may be necessary to remove the sensor from the mounting bracket to troubleshoot and/or move it to a new location.